hiiamboris/red-wiki/[NOTES]-Gtk-Bindings-Development.md

 ## Known problems

-Gtk backend does not work with [64-bit multilib Arch-based](https://wiki.archlinux.org/index.php/Official_repositories#multilib) installations: [@StackOverflow](https://stackoverflow.com/questions/54109186/segmentation-fault-with-gtk-console-on-64-bit-system)
+* Gtk backend does not work with [64-bit multilib Arch-based](https://wiki.archlinux.org/index.php/Official_repositories#multilib) installations: [@StackOverflow](https://stackoverflow.com/questions/54109186/segmentation-fault-with-gtk-console-on-64-bit-system)

-Some floating point arithmetics [give strange results](https://gitter.im/red/GTK?at=5c41de8df780a1521f2de084) on GTK branch and a specific LOCALE.
+* Some floating point arithmetic [give strange results](https://gitter.im/red/GTK?at=5c41de8df780a1521f2de084) on GTK branch and a specific LOCALE.
 For example `load "0.00000152"` returns `0.0` or `5 / 2.0` returns `2,5.0`.

+There is a workaround for LOCALE bug, use this to run Red: `LC_ALL=C path/to/console-view`